Computational Quantum Dynamics (WS19/20)

-Please sign up for for the moodle group.
-Solution of the programming exercises have to be uploaded there.
+Please sign up for the exercise group.
+Your solutions of the programming exercises have to be uploaded there.

 The programming language we use is Python.
 The exercises will be provided as Jupiter notebooks that may already contain code fragments that are to be edited and completed.
 This choice is motivated by the fact that Python Scipy modules combine all necessary tools from numerical routines to data handing and visualization on a single non-commercial platform.

 Installation instructions for Python with Jupyter notebooks can be found at: https://jupyter.readthedocs.io/en/latest/install.html